What is a Proxy Statement?

 #5 – Auditors Change

 A change in the auditing company is another thing mentioned in the proxy statement.
-It will provide the reason for the switch from one auditing company to another which can be due to the disagreement on accounting or maybe because of the legal changes.
+It will provide the reason for the switch from one auditing company to another, which can be due to the disagreement on accounting or maybe because of the legal changes.

-- If the company gives too much disclosure or divert from the core purpose then it could lead to overloading of the information to the shareholders.
+- If the company gives too much disclosure or divert from the core purpose, then it could lead to overloading of the information to the shareholders.

-- When the information is more it becomes a time-consuming task and investors, in that case, might not read the whole document.
+- When the information is more, it becomes a time-consuming task, and investors, in that case, might not read the whole document.

 - It is possible for shareholders to vote by mail instead of attending and voting in annual meeting personally.

-- In case the shares are held by the person in an indirect manner then they might not receive the proxy statement.
+- In case the shares are held by the person in an indirect manner, then they might not receive the proxy statement.
 For example, in the case of the mutual funds’ shareholders own the mutual fund share and not the underlying asset.

-In any company shareholders have the right to vote in matters like selecting the auditors, electing the directors, merger, and sale of the company, etc. The public companies have to file the proxy statements to the (SEC) prior to the annual shareholders meeting in the company.
+In any company, shareholders have the right to vote in matters like selecting the auditors, electing the directors, merger, and sale of the company, etc. The public companies have to file the proxy statements to the (SEC) prior to the annual shareholders meeting in the company.
 It is a useful tool for the shareholders as it informs shareholders that what matters regarding which are voting are to be done along with the instructions to do so.
-As it has background information, it helps shareholders in making informed decision.
+As it has background information, it helps shareholders in making an informed decision.

 This has been a guide to what is Proxy Statement and its definition.
 Here we why it is important to shareholders along with practical examples, advantages, and disadvantages.
 You can learn more about accounting from the following articles –